pongsirichanlun/jekyll-now/about.md

 ---
 layout: page
 title: About Pongsiri
-permalink: /about/Pongsiri Ubonratchani Ratchapat University
+permalink: About Pongsiri Ubonratchani Ratchapat University
 ---

 Some information about you!